 This can be annoying, but is an important step to healing.
 Negative emotions are portals into shadow work.
 They help us illuminate the location of these wounds so we can better examine them.

 For example, maybe you find people who are really good at asking for things annoying.
 This could be a projection of unmet needs or a secret desire of having the chutzpah to ask for help.
 Maybe you believe asking for help is wrong, or that you don't deserve to receive assistance.

 - Why am I feeling this?

 - Stop, breathe and wait for answers.
 They may not come right away, and that's ok.
 Sometimes answers need time and space to arise.
 Don't force answers because they might be the wrong ones, ones from your ego and not the soul.
 Soul work happens on its own timeline, not a human timeline.
 So be patient and know that in time, the answers will come.

 2. Identify the shadow

-The shadow, by nature, is subconscious, and identifying it can be tricky.
+The shadow, by nature, subconscious or rejected.
+Identifying it can be tricky.
 It's such an integral part of our psyche that it can be difficult to notice.

-This also makes healing it difficult.
+This also makes healing through shadow work difficult.
 The first step is to become aware of ongoing patterns in your life.
 Do you consistently encounter the same problems or experience recurring feelings?
 These patterns help to highlight the shadow.